solariia0/WebProg/features.md

-A user must be able to:
+# A user must be able to:
 - [X] Start a race timer
 - [X] Record the finish time of each runner in that race
-- [ ] Submit results to a server
+- [X] Submit results to a server
-- [ ] Clear race results from their device after the race
+- [ ] Clear race results from their device after the race *how is data stored server-side versus on user device if it's just a file?*

-The mobile app must be able to:
+# The mobile app must be able to:
-- [ ] Record race results on a phone that is in "airplane mode" - i.e. offline
+- [ ] Record race results on a phone that is in "airplane mode" - i.e. offline *how to check if a phone is in offline mode to turn off live server uploads*
 - [ ] Store data from one race at a time.
 - [ ] Provide timing for races up to 24 hours in length
 - [ ] Upload race results to a server (either live during the race and/or as a batch upload afterwards if data is recorded in "airplane mode")

-The server should:
+# The server should:
-- [ ] Receive data from users
+- [X] Receive data from users
 - [ ] Display race results
 - [ ] Provide timely results (as data is uploaded or immediately after, so runners can see their official positions and - [ ] times before they go home).

+# Extra:
+ - [ ] Exporting results to a spreadsheet, possibly using Comma Separated Variable (CSV) format.
+ - [ ] Share the race start time so other app users around the course can know when to expect the first runners.
+ - [ ] Provide timing screens at checkpoints and at the finish.
+ - [ ] Provide a URL for spectators to visit so they can track the face time and finishers.
+ - [ ] Provide a capability for marshalls at random checkpoints to record the numbers of runners who pass them,the race-time of the event, and the location of the marshall - this can be useful in longer races to provide rigorous evidence of fair race completion by competitors.

+# Mine
+- [ ] Make templates for when a race is running and when it ends
+ - [ ] Allow a user to generate a raceID or randomly generate one
+ - [ ] Admin view to search though through past races